01101010110/MODWIN/README.md

 ![Open MODWIN](https://github.com/01101010110/MODWIN/blob/v7/PICTURE_INSTRUCTIONS/21.png?raw=true)

 ## Step 6
 Once you are done with your edits, you are now ready to build your ISO.
-There are some optional features you may select if you would like or need, such as the TPM bypass (for older machines / virtual machines - do mot install if you don't need), the skip pressing any key option (which saves you from having to frantically try to press a key when you first run the ISO), and the option to add an unattended file to the ISO that will automatically install Windows for you.
+There are some optional features you may select if you would like or need, such as the TPM bypass (for older machines / virtual machines - do not install if you don't need), the skip pressing any key option (which saves you from having to frantically try to press a key when you first run the ISO), and the option to add an unattended file to the ISO that will automatically install Windows for you.

 ### Build ISO Menu
 ![Open MODWIN](https://github.com/01101010110/MODWIN/blob/v7/PICTURE_INSTRUCTIONS/22.png?raw=true)